-That week, Marvin Gaye had been knocked from the top of the pops by Jamaican reggae and ska pioneers Desmond Dekker & The Aces.
+That week, Marvin Gaye had been knocked from the top of the pops by Jamaican reggae and ska pioneers Desmond Dekker and The Aces.
 Two black acts at number 1 in a row… clearly, far from the Rivers of Blood that Enoch Powell had predicted, the immigration to the UK in the 60s was opening the UK charts up like never before.
 The bestselling act of the week didn’t always have to be four white men with guitars.

 Desmond Adolphis Dacres was born in Saint Andrew Parish, Jamaica on 16 July 1941.
 He spent his formative years in Kingston, regularly attending the local church with his grandmother and aunt.